qouteall/qouteall-blog/blog/2025/About circular reference.md

 ## Reference counting circular leak

+Reference counting cause memory leak if there exists a cycle of strong references.

 Reference counting is based on the assumption that: if there is no reference to one object, that object can be freed.
 It's based on local reference to object, not global reachability.

 However, when there is a cycle, each object in cycle will be kept referced.
 But if that cycle is isolated, inaccessible to the program (not referencable from global variables and local variables), the object should be collected, but locally it's still referenced.